angelinachristou21/motor-cortex-somatotopy/README.md

+---
-##Motor Cortex Somatotopic Mapping — fMRI Analysis
+## Motor Cortex Somatotopic Mapping — fMRI Analysis

  A neuroimaging analysis project conducted as part of the Brain Imaging course at Vrije Universiteit Amsterdam (VU).
 The project investigates the somatotopic organisation of body-part representations in the human motor and somatosensory cortex, using 7T fMRI data and a General Linear Model (GLM).
 ---

 ## Overview